DICE-UNC/jargon/README.md

 Added new exceptions in iRODS 4.1, especially for resource hierarchies, and did some organization of the excepton tree by introducing new superclasses.

+####  resource avu queries failing #104

+Moved resource queries away from old string bulding approach to the composition by builder approach, enhanced the unit testing.
+This fixed some errors in resource AVU queries with 4.1.